getgrit/stdlib/.grit/patterns/yaml/concourse_v7.md

 The semantics of `max_in_flight` are for multiple variables are complicated to replicate, since `across` can dynamically choose which tasks to parallelize.

-To keep things simple, this change just keeps the lowest `max_in_flight` value.
+To keep things simple, this change just keeps the first `max_in_flight` value.

 ```yaml
 jobs: